SharePoint/sp-dev-docs/docs/design/use-brand-center-fonts-in-spfx-components.md

 font-family: var(--fontFamilyCustomFont100, var(--fontFamilyBase));
 ```

-This tells the SPFx runtime to set the `font-family` style to the variable `--fontFamilyCustomFont100`, but if that value isn't set, it will default to the `--fontFamilyBase` slot.
+This tells the web part to use the value defined in the SharePoint styling context with the variable `--fontFamilyCustomFont100`, but if that value isn't set, it will default to the `--fontFamilyBase` slot.

 The resulting class will now look like this: